LIFELONG FAITH FORMATION

 In this spirit, in solidarity with Pope Francis, and in communion with Christian disciples around the world, the Assisi Project invites you to join us in offering A Franciscan Night Prayer.
 This newly created version of Night Prayer includes the traditional psalms, readings, and canticle of the day.
 It also includes antiphons, readings, and a Marian devotion from the spiritual tradition founded by Saint Francis of Assisi.
 A Franciscan Night Prayer can be prayed by listening to one of our free podcasts or by praying with the printable version.
 See links below!
 Let’s pray together!
 It’s a great way to end the day!
 Each podcast is less than ten minutes!

-For more information about the Assisi Project and its good work in our parishes, please see Father Jim or contact Cliff Garvey at cgarvey@ccgronline.com.
+For more information about the Assisi Project and its good work in our parishes, please see Father Jim or contact Brother Patrick at brpatrick@ccgronline.com.
 Saint Francis of Assisi, pray for us!
 Saint Clare of Assisi, pray for us!
 Our Lady of Angels, pray for us!
 May the Lord give you peace!

 Learn More: The Assisi Project